kubos/kubos/docs/index.rst

 :doc:`dev-docs/changelog`

-The Kubos platform provides small satellite developers the tools and libraries necessary to quickly bring up space ready software.
-We leverage multiple existing open source projects like FreeRTOS and CSP, along with our own custom framework and SDK.
+The Kubos platform provides satellite developers the tools and libraries necessary to quickly bring up space ready software.
+We leverage multiple existing open source projects, along with our own custom framework and SDK.

-Looking to build an application on Kubos?
-Check out our quick start guides:

- - :doc:`KubOS Linux quick start guide <linux-docs/first-linux-project>`
+New to KubOS?
+Want to know what it is?
+Check out our Architecture guide to give an overview of how KubOS works and what it provides:

- - :doc:`KubOS RT quick start guide <rt-docs/first-rt-project>`
+ - :doc:`KubOS Architecture Overview <architecture/architecture-overview>`

+Trying to integration a Payload or create your mission code?
+Check out our examples:

+ - :doc:`Example Payload Service <services/example-payload-service>`
+ - :doc:`Example Mission Application <applications/example-mission-application>`

 Having issues?
-Want a new feature? `Come talk to us! <https://slack.kubos.co/>`__
+Want a new feature?
+Just want to say hello? `Come talk to us! <https://slack.kubos.co/>`__

 If for some reason Slack won't work for you, feel free to email us at